Knowledge base

 • By consolidating your domain names, websites, and email addresses with Infomaniak, you simplify the management of your invoices and services.

-• Additionally, the linking of your domains will be done automatically with your site and your email address.
+• Additionally, linking your domains will be done automatically with your site and email address.

 • You will not need to manually configure the DNS of your domains with another registrar.